 Each decarbonization lever represents a group of technologies used to abate emissions from different sources-each has sector-specific nuances for commercialization.
 The stage of development of the same lever can vary across sectors.
 For example, the stage of industrial electrification in a sector depends on the specific process; while the technology to electrify steelmaking-electric arc furnaces-is deployable, technology for electrifying food and beverage processes like fryers is in the R&D stage.
 Figure 2.6 highlights opportunities across sectors in various stages of development; technologies are evaluated across seven decarbonization levers studied and eight sectors.
 This figure is non-exhaustive but rather highlights near-term opportunities in every industry and every lever.
-The rest of this section examines the decarbonization levers and some examples of existing commercialization activity.
-The two decarbonization levers (clean onsite electricity and storage and grid decarbonization) not shown in Figure 2.6 are discussed at a cross-sector level.
+The rest of this section examines the decarbonization levers (clean onsite electricity and storage and grid decarbonization) not shown in Figure 2.6 are discussed at a cross-sector level.